halllo/McpExperiments/README.md

 3. <http://localhost:5253/.well-known/oauth-authorization-server>
 4. <http://localhost:5253/.well-known/openid-configuration>

-When the returned WWW-Authenticate contains `Bearer realm="McpAuth", resource_metadata="http://localhost:5253/bot/.well-known/oauth-protected-resource"`, it should immediately acquire the protected resource metadata from <http://localhost:5253/bot/.well-known/oauth-protected-resource>.
+When the returned WWW-Authenticate contains `Bearer realm="McpAuth", resource_metadata="http://localhost:5253/bot/.well-known/oauth-protected-resource"`, MCP inspector should immediately acquire the protected resource metadata from <http://localhost:5253/bot/.well-known/oauth-protected-resource>.
 If no `resource_metadata` is provided, then it may fall back to trying permutations.

 ## Claude Desktop